TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 The keys labelled [cX], [cC], and [cV] are cut, copy, and paste actions, respectively.
 VolumeMacroPad8.ino also sets the bottom three keys to green if the Capslock, Numlock or Scrolllock (still used by Excel), are pressed - see the third picture below.

-Other example macro's are two ways to open an admin powershell [M2] (*) or nomal command prompt [M5], or Alt + PrintSceen [M1].
+Other example macro's are two ways to open an admin powershell [M2] (Note 1) or nomal command prompt [M5], or Alt + PrintSceen [M1] (Note 2).
 [M6] is an Enter key.
-VolumeMacroPad8.ino also includes bugfixes for some of the example macros included in the previous versions.

-(*) Because VolumeMacroPad8.ino is a keyboard not a macro it is able to bypass Windows highest UAC levels.
+(Note 1) Because VolumeMacroPad8.ino is a keyboard not a macro it is able to bypass Windows highest UAC levels.
+(Note 2) Some mini-keyboards make it impossible to press Alt+PrintScreen, only PrtScr by itself.

 <p align="left">
 <img src="images/mode0.jpg" height="220" />